Senate Republicans Respond to Trump’s Controversial Comments on Jewish Voters and Israel

 While some Republican senators criticized Trump’s comments, others seemed to agree with him or claimed they hadn’t seen the remarks.
 This sparked a familiar response, with some senators stating that Trump’s words were a poor choice but stopping short of expressly condemning him.
 Senators like Josh Hawley of Missouri and Mike Rounds of South Dakota distanced themselves from Trump’s remarks, stating that they wouldn’t make such statements themselves.

-Meanwhile, Senator Thom Tillis of North Carolina suggested that Trump could have used more “artful language” but argued that there was some truth to the claim of Democratic leaders failing the Israeli state.
+Meanwhile, Senator Thom Tillis of North Carolina suggested that Trump might have used more “artful language” but argued that there was some truth to the claim of Democratic leaders failing the Israeli state.
 Senate Minority Whip John Thune of South Dakota stated that he hadn’t closely followed Trump’s remarks but acknowledged that Trump is known for speaking his mind.
 Thune expressed his preference for keeping religious faith out of political discussions.

 On the other hand, Senator Rick Scott of Florida seemed to align with Trump’s position, implying that Jewish voters were wrong to support Democrats because the Biden administration wasn’t holding Hamas accountable.
 Recent Pew Research Center data showed that a majority of Jewish Americans held a favorable view of President Joe Biden, while only a minority rated Trump favorably.